pedrogrcorreia/android-calculator/README.md

 ## Simple calculator developed to learn the basics of Android development using Kotlin

 Project developed using Android Studio to learn and train Android development skills using Kotlin and XML to design the application Activity.
+The focus of this project was to learn about the various techniques of button processing (implementing on own class, lambda function, etc) and start designing with LinearLayout.

 ## Functions
     - A/C - Clear